 - Provide a cue to change a user’s behavior and guide them through an action

-Some other main behavioral design principles are:
+Some other main behavioral design principles include the following.

 Why Behavioral Design is the Future of UX

 The more software developers base their design on proven principles of science, the more likely they are to build products that people use.
 Again, user interviews are essential, but they’re not enough.
 People are notoriously poor at self-reporting what they want.
 By neglecting behavioral design, developers are working with one hand tied behind their back.